Planning and investing in our people

 We don’t have space to record everyone’s achievements, but success stories include:

 Skills and employment adviser Kimberley McGinty and labour manager Dan Parkinson achieved their City and Guilds level 3 award in education and training from Uxbridge College in August 2019.
+Kimberley was promoted to CSR manager a few months later.
 They are both supporting local schools and young people to consider STEM (science, technology, engineering and maths) careers.
-Kimberley supports schools across London with STEM career workshops and is a Team London enterprise adviser.

-Marketing and communications manager Zena Wigram achieved the Prince 2 practitioner qualification in May 2015.
+Marketing manager Zena Wigram achieved the Prince 2 practitioner qualification in May 2015, and a post-graduate diploma in data-driven marketing from the Institute of Data and Marketing in 2020.